 Imagine waking up and smelling these dutch baby pancakes cooking over the campfire.
 You can either drown them in maple syrup or add orange melted sugar over the top like this blogger did.

 4. Bacon & Brussels Sprouts Pizza

 Bacon and brussels sprouts make a great combination for pizza toppings.
 Not to mention cast iron skillets have a wide, shallow shape that cooks the crust to a crispy perfection.
 Get the full recipe from How Sweet Eats.

 When a brownie has fudge and caramel you know it’s going to be good.
 Print the full recipe on Two Peas And Their Pod.

 6. Three Cheese Mac & Cheese

 Mac and cheese is comfort food at its finest.
-Skip the regular Kraft Mac & Cheese and try this version from Cook Like A Champion – it’s made with penne pasta and a glorious combo of goat, Parmesan and white cheddar.
-(Full recipe here.)
+Skip the regular Kraft Mac & Cheese and try this version from Cook Like A Champion.
+It’s made with penne pasta and a glorious combo of goat, Parmesan, and white cheddar.
+Get the full recipe.

 7. Jalapeno Bacon Cheddar Cornbread

 Jalapenos, bacon, and cheddar always go well together.
 Combine them with a regular cornbread recipe and you’ll take the southern classic to a whole new level.
 Check out the recipe from Lodge Cast Iron.